-- Synthesize few drugs and their intermediates. - Synthesize drug intermediates. - Synthesize some basic nucleus of drug candidates. - Estimate the purity of drugs. - Estimate the quantity of drugs present in tablet. - Determine the partition coefficient of the drugs.
+- To synthesize few drugs and their intermediates. - To synthesize drug intermediates. - To synthesize some basic nucleus of drug candidates. - To estimate the purity of drugs. - To estimate the quantity of drugs, present in tablet. - To determine the partition coefficient of the drugs.